insideout/ai/_posts/_archive/2020-01-23-how-aws-is-helping-boost-rugby-fans-engagement-in-the-guinness-six-nations-championship.md

 ---
 category: news
 title: "How AWS is helping boost rugby fans’ engagement in the Guinness Six Nations championship"
 excerpt: "The Six Nations digital team created these capabilities using the AWS managed machine learning service, Amazon SageMaker, to build, train and deploy the models.
-The 2020 Six Nations will see the cloud services giant provide fans with an expanded range of real-time, in-game rugby statistics as they follow all the action from the tournament ..."
+The 2020 Six Nations will see the cloud services giant provide fans with an expanded range of ..."
 publishedDateTime: 2020-01-23T15:57:00Z
 webUrl: "https://www.computerweekly.com/news/252477240/How-AWS-is-helping-boost-rugby-fans-engagement-in-the-Guinness-Six-Nations-championship"
 ampWebUrl: "https://www.computerweekly.com/news/252477240/How-AWS-is-helping-boost-rugby-fans-engagement-in-the-Guinness-Six-Nations-championship?amp=1"